amaiya/onprem/README.md

 llm = LLM()
 ```

 By default, a 7B-parameter model is downloaded and used.
-If
+However, you
-`use_larger=True`, a 13B-parameter is used.
-You can also supply the URL
-to an LLM of your choosing to
+can easily supply the URL to an LLM of your choosing to
 [`LLM`](https://amaiya.github.io/onprem/core.html#llm) (see the [code
 generation section
 below](https://amaiya.github.io/onprem/#text-to-code-generation) for an